-Figure 13 is a Voxler image (areal view) displaying points that indicate the location and sampling depths of the water supply and multi-level monitoring wells appearing in the 2010 and 2000 images of the Burrton plume within the 3D bounding box.
-Figure 14 shows views of these well points toward the north, east, south, and west (south, west, north, and east faces of the bounding box, respectively) along with the bedrock surface underlying the aquifer.
+Figure 14 is a Voxler image (areal view) displaying points that indicate the location and sampling depths of the water supply and multi-level monitoring wells appearing in the 2010 and 2000 images of the Burrton plume within the 3D bounding box.
+Figure 15 shows views of these well points toward the north, east, south, and west (south, west, north, and east faces of the bounding box, respectively) along with the bedrock surface underlying the aquifer.
+The bedrock surface was generated in Voxler using both the section center depths of the smoothed bedrock surface displayed in Figure 3 and the actual depths to bedrock at the monitoring well sites within the IGUCA.
 The areal extent of the Burrton IGUCA in the land surface plane is included in both figures for reference.

-Isosurfaces of three different chloride concentrations (500, 1,000, and 1,500 mg/L) for the Burrton area plume are displayed in different 3D views for the years 1982, 1990, 2000, and 2010 in Figures 15-17.
-Figure 18 includes images for 1982 and 2010 along with the bedrock surface underlying the Equus Beds aquifer.
+Isosurfaces of three different chloride concentrations (500, 1,000, and 1,500 mg/L) for the Burrton area plume are displayed in different 3D views for the years 1982, 1990, 2000, and 2010 in Figures 16-18.
+Figure 19 includes images for 1982 and 2010 along with the bedrock surface underlying the Equus Beds aquifer.
 An isosurface is similar to a contour or isoline except that it represents an equal concentration along its 3D surface rather than along a line as does a contour in a 2D view.
 The isosurfaces were made partially transparent to retain their color while allowing viewing of other isosurfaces and the dots for wells that are inside that isosurface.
 The well dots are also colored according to the color bar legend for chloride concentration.